Praga Super Piccolo

-The Praga Super Piccolo was a car produced by Praga in Czechoslovakia between 1934 and 1936.
+The Praga Super Piccolo is a car produced by Praga in Czechoslovakia between 1934 and 1936.

 Design

 Launched at the 1934 Prague Motor Show, the Super Piccolo was designed as a mid-range replacement to the smaller Piccolo which would suit people who did not want the larger Alfa.
 Of conventional construction, with a rectangular frame chassis with X-shape stiffener, the car was initially produced as a four-door sedan only.
 This was joined by a small number of two-door Sidomka and Sodomkovy aerodynamic convertibles, but the biggest upheaval came at the 1935 Berlin Motor Show where Praga launched a distinctive aerodynamic sedan.
 The new model had a more curvilinear shape and covered front and rear wheels.
 The aerodynamic version was produced alongside the standard sedan.

 Powered by a 26 kW 4 cylinder engine, the car could reach 100 km/h and return fuel economy between 11 and 13 L/100km.